Frequently asked questions

 See fellowship guidelines for availability requirements linked to eligibility.

-Fellowships can be undertaken at any time during the calendar year from January – December 2022, following the official announcement in November 2021.
+Fellowships can be undertaken at any time during the calendar year from January–December 2023, following the official announcement in November 2022.

-Successful applicants must be available for an induction session between Monday 22 November and Friday 3 December 2021.
-Fellows can decide when and how often to use their office space, as long as it occurs within the 12-month period between January – December 2022.
+Successful applicants must be available for an induction session between Monday 28 November and Wednesday 30 November 2022.
+Fellows can decide when and how often to use their office space, as long as it occurs within the 12-month period between January–December 2023.

 Fellows are required to: